danbev/learning-rust/embedded-rust.md

     |
 Anode  Cathode
 ```
-When we connect these the current must flow through the cathode so it should be
+When we connect these the electron current must flow through the cathode so it
-connected to the negative output of the batteri.
+should be connected to the negative output of the batteri.

 ### Bipolar Junction Transistors.